exercism/javascript/reference/implementing-a-concept-exercise.md

 Now create the following three files:

-- `<slug>.cs`. the stub implementation file, which is the starting point for students to work on the exercise.
+- `<slug>.js`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `<slug>.spec.js`: the test suite.
 - `.meta/exemplar.js`: an exemplar implementation that passes all the tests.
 It **should** be an idiomatic solution.